wagood/laralist/README.md

 * [QuickRequest Laravel](https://github.com/rmunate/Quick-Request-Laravel) is an ultra-lightweight tool designed for swift and efficient requests to the Laravel backend.
 By leveraging the "fetch" mechanism, this solution streamlines the execution of requests to Laravel controllers, eliminating the need for manual assignment of tokens, base URLs, hidden inputs, and other method-specific parameters. <!-- javascript, request -->

 * [Replicate Laravel PHP client](https://github.com/halilcosdu/laravel-replicate) is a Laravel client for the Replicate API.
 It provides a convenient way to interact with the Replicate API using PHP and Laravel's Facade pattern. <!-- replicate, api -->

+* Laravel [Review](https://github.com/fajarwz/laravel-review).
+Flexible and powerful review system for Laravel, let any model review and be reviewed.

 * [S3M](https://github.com/mreduar/s3m) - Multipart Uploads using Laravel and AWS S3.
 When uploading large files to S3, you may run into the 5GB limit for a single PUT request.
 This package allows you to upload large files to S3 by splitting the file into smaller parts and uploading them in parallel. <!-- AWS S3, upload -->